ssowerby/relaxation-site/content/blog/how-to-sleep-better-when-you-worry-about-everything-and-nothing.md

 ### Deal with it

 Obviously if you can deal with your worries during the day they won’t be left over to bug you at night.
-If you can’t deal with it right now then making arrangements to deal with it later.
+If you can’t deal with it right now then make arrangements to tackle it later.
 Even booking an appointment can put your mind to rest.

 ### What’s next?